suyash0103/Lighthouse/README.md

 ### On Ubuntu
-- To compile the program: `gcc lighthouse2.c -lglut -lGL -lGLU -o lighthouse`
+- To compile the program: `gcc lighthouse2.c -lglut -lm -lGL -lGLU -o lighthouse`
 - To run the program `./lighthouse`

 ### Resolution
-The current program runs perfectly in 1360 × 760 resolution.
-Before running the program the resolution can be changed in the program.
+- The current program runs perfectly in 1366 × 768 resolution.
+- Before running the program the resolution can be changed in the program.
+- Update scale_x = width/500 and scale_y = height/500

 ## Team Members
 * [Nishant Kumar](https://github.com/NishantKr97),16IT123